joshhedstrom/brainAnalytics/README.md

 Once the dependencies are installed, you can run the file from the command line.

 But first, take a moment to look through the ml.js file.
 The training data is in line 2.
-If you open up the wineData.json file,
+If you open up the wineData.json file, you'll see a data set about wines courtesy of UCI.
+Line 30 trains the algorithm against the training data.
+Line 32 then runs an input against the algorithm and outputs the result.
+To run the program, type this is in the command line:

 ```
 node ml.js